jonaskay/flashover-middleman/source/2019-12-01-limit-your-wip.html.markdown

 We often give false value to busyness.
 Many work cultures reward people who look busy running around from meeting to meeting with a phone in their hand.
 It's the best way to make yourself look important, right?

 Because we think busyness is important, sometimes when we face an obstacle with our task at hand, we freak out and start working on another task in order to avoid the risk of inactivity.
 This is not a good habit.
 Effectiveness is ultimately about output – not activity.
 We should all try to get better at finishing instead of getting better at starting.

-### Additional notes

-Last week I read [The Phoenix Project](https://www.amazon.com/Phoenix-Project-DevOps-Helping-Business/dp/0988262592).
-It's entertaining and it offers a way for IT departments to make their work matter inside organizations that lack IT expertise.
-WIP is one of the things that the book got me thinking about.